 Fix Missing Google Chrome Icon in GNOME

 Rocky Linux 10 users may notice Chrome appears in the application menu with a generic placeholder icon instead of the familiar Chrome logo.
-This occurs because Rocky 10’s default GNOME icon theme lacks the Chrome icon, and Chrome’s RPM package stores icons in /opt/google/chrome/ rather than the standard hicolor theme directory.
+This happens because Rocky 10’s default GNOME icon theme does not include Chrome’s icon, and Google’s RPM package installs icons to /opt/google/chrome/ instead of the standard hicolor theme directory that GNOME searches.

 sudo cp /opt/google/chrome/product_logo_128.png /usr/share/icons/hicolor/128x128/apps/google-chrome.png